aaronangle/Github-Profile-Generator/README.md

 # Github-Profile-Generator

 This application was built with JavaScript and Node.
 It uses the inquirer npm to prompt users through the terminal.
 You can enter your favorite color and GitHub username and a customized profile will be generated.
 A call is made to the GitHub API to grab all the information for the profile.
+You can view the application in action here: https://drive.google.com/open?id=1KY0BGvh4F_4f3pJ-qvgrEpuSev4_Ahn8